smangul1/Metagenomics-review/README.md

 # Metagenomics-review

+## Advantages of metagenomcs comparing to 16S
+- full genomes
+- other kindoms like viruses, fungi, other eucaryotes

 ## Terms

 - Taxonomy - a biological naming system, where each item is a taxomonc unit.  a tr representing a naming system we use to clasify microbal organisms.